 Depression and eating disorders often occur together in the same individual.
 Sometimes the depression is caused or exacerbated by the negative health and social consequences of the eating disorder.
 Sometimes the eating disorder is triggered as the result of an attempt by the patient to use abnormal eating habits to essentially self-medicate by way of food intake.

 Victims of eating disorders often display many of the same traits that have been observed in substance abusers.
 People with eating disorders often describe their compulsions in language that’s very similar to that used by an addict, and many will persist in their destructive behaviors despite escalating negative consequences for doing so.
 This is the working definition of an addictive disorder.

 It’s no surprise then that many of the patients who report for the treatment of an eating disorder will also need treatment for a chemical dependency or behavior issue such as sexual compulsion or gambling addiction.
 These secondary issues may be treated in the standard manner with an initial period of detoxification followed by CBT.

 Getting Help for an Eating Disorder

 If you believe you may have an eating disorder or if you have a friend or family member who might, then it’s important to take action as soon as you can.
 Many eating disorders can rise to the level of being a life-threatening condition if they’re allowed to go untreated, so there’s no reason to delay.
+Some insurance providers cover eating disorder treatment.
 Please call for help getting in touch with resources and programs in your area that specialize in the diagnosis and treatment of eating disorders.
 The line is always open with a trained professional waiting to answer your questions at any time.